Many questions have been asked about the origin and authorship of the Panchatantra stories, such as:

 What are the five “tantras” of the Panchatantra?

-I have made a genuine attempt to answer the above questions to satisfy my readers.
+I have made a genuine attempt to answer the above questions to satisfy my readers’ curiosity.

 Thousands of years ago, there was a king in South India.
-He had three young sons who were “good-for-nothing.”
+He had three young sons who were good-for-nothing.
 Stupid and idle, they had no interest in learning.
-The king tried his best to have them educated, but his efforts were of no avail.
+The king tried his best to have them educated, but all his efforts were in vain.

-Advised by his courtiers, the king contacted a scholar of great repute named Vishnu Sharma.
-The great scholar undertook to educate the princes, assuring the king that he would make them masters in the art of successful living and of running the affairs of the state in just six months.
+On the advice of his courtiers, the king contacted a highly reputed scholar named Vishnu Sharma.
+The great scholar agreed to take on the task of educating the princes, assuring the king that within six months he would make them masters in the art of successful living and in managing the affairs of the state.

-- Mitra-bheda: It focuses on the theme of “The Loss of Friends.”
+- Mitra-bheda: Focuses on “The Loss of Friends.”

-- Mitra-lābha: It emphasizes “The Gaining of Friends.”
+- Mitra-lābha: Focuses on “The Gaining of Friends.”

-- Kākolūkīyam (Of Crows and Owls): This section highlights the theme of understanding and resolving conflicts and enmity, which encourages shrewd diplomacy and clear thinking through stories involving crows and owls.
+- Kākolūkīyam (Of Crows and Owls): Highlights the understanding and resolution of conflicts, promoting diplomacy and clear thinking through tales involving crows and owls.

-- Labdhapraṇāśam: It focuses on the theme of “Loss of Gains” due to greed, poor judgment, and a lackadaisical attitude.
+- Labdhapraṇāśam: Focuses on “Loss of Gains” due to greed, poor judgment, and negligence.

-Therefore, reading the stories from the Panchatantra dispels ignorance, ego, greed, anger, and all other negative emotions of human behavior while inculcating good qualities like honesty, trust, friendship, bravery, and simplicity.
+Reading the stories from the Panchatantra helps to eliminate ignorance, ego, greed, anger, and other negative emotions, while fostering qualities such as honesty, trust, friendship, bravery, and simplicity.

-So, sit comfortably and enjoy the best-selected stories of the Panchatantra.
+So, sit back, relax, and enjoy the very best of the Panchatantra stories.

 - 14 Best Panchatantra stories in hindi